FenixPK/EliDangHUD/README.md

 TODO: Make holograms show more data, weapons, effective range, DPS?

 TODO: Make radar sprites show more data for selected target.
 Eg. when you pick a target the radar screen has an "effective range" bubble for the target.

-TODO: Add chat commands to edit/update settings that otherwise must be written to the xml in world storage.
-Remember to refresh GridHelpers settings as well as CircleRenderer when changed.

 TODO: Polishing pass - add summaries to methods etc. It's becoming less documented as I go haha.